micropython/micropython/docs/library/btree.rst

     # First, we need to open a stream which holds a database
     # This is usually a file, but can be in-memory database
-    # using uio.BytesIO, a raw flash section, etc.
+    # using uio.BytesIO, a raw flash partition, etc.
     # Oftentimes, you want to create a database file if it doesn't
     # exist and open if it exists.
 Idiom below takes care of this.
     # DO NOT open database with "a+b" access mode.